taijeronv/taijeronv_info/content/home/experience.md

   location = "Odesa, Ukraine"
   date_start = "2014-09-25"
   date_end = ""
+  description = """
-  description = """I have been the team Ops Officer for over three years.
+  I have been the team Ops Officer for over three years.
 In that time I've planned several hundred patrols to include major team operations covering demonstrations and protests.
 When the Team Leader is absent I assume their duties. """

   [[experience]]
   title = "Academic Developer"